November 16, 2009

 "Grasshoppers see everything around them as being bigger than them.
 The child of God sees God as being around everything, which makes every thing around them grow incredibly small as He eclipses it."
 Me

 When we act like a grasshopper, others see us that way.
-When we act like a faith-filled believer ready to conquer in Jesus’ Name, we are seen just that way.
+When we behave like a faith-filled believer ready to conquer in Jesus’ Name, we are seen that way.
 How we are seen reflects how He is seen.
-God can be glorified in our lives by the way we respond to the challenges we face.
-How we respond depends on our preception.
+God can be glorified in our lives by the way we respond to the challenges we face but how we respond depends on our perception.

 I am glad God introduced us via social media.
 You are an encouragement and a blessing.